 The original building on the property was built in 1937 by a mining engineer as his weekend retreat.
 The engineer, Andre Dorfman, was a leading figure in the Canadian mining industry at the time.

 In 1953 Dorfman sold the house to the Jesuit Fathers of Upper Canada as a retreat.
 The property was sold again in 1963 to businessmen who opened a golf club.
 In memory of the Jesuits, the course was given the name Glen Abbey.
 Soon after the club opened, reports of a specter began to surface.

 Within 10 years, they started talking about a ghost in the building.
 The story is that the ghost lives in the old mansion and walks up the back stairs and down the main hallway towards the library.

 The mansion is a good example of the stately homes built in Oakville in the early twentieth century.
 It is constructed of stone with a red clay tile roof and features a wood-lined library on the second floor.
 Originally known as RayDor Estate House, the building has been designated as a heritage property.
-Prior to 1975 it served as the golf course’s clubhouse and currently is home to an investment company.
+Prior to 1975 it served as the golf course’s clubhouse and currently is currently being leased out by ClubLink, the property owners.